SirXOPHER/pushy-things/README.md

 Experiments with Pusher: This repo was created to start exploring Pusher's services and learn how to use their libraries.

 Pusher is a hosted service that makes it super-easy to add real-time data and functionality to web and mobile applications.

 [Pusher.com](https://pusher.com) - Pusher Website

 ## Getting Started

-At the moment, this project has two components:
+At the moment, this project has two main components:
 * Java Servlet Trigger Web App
 * Simple Website (Web Frontend)